KomodoPlatform/dPoW/doc/bible.md

 ### Automatic Re-election:

-The top 12 NNs get automatically re-elected.
-Only top 3 spots per region are eligible for the auto-reelection.
+The top 3 NNs for each region are automatically re-elected.
 The other 44 public NN spots are claimable through the annual NN elections.

 ### Notary Scoring: